Banjerr/Menu-Bar-Team-Directory/README.md

 ## Issues

-Feel free to open up an issue if you see one, you can also add feature suggestions there
+Feel free to open up an issue if you see one, you can also add feature suggestions there.